Cuthbert Goes Digging

 Cuthbert Goes Digging is a 1983 video game for the Dragon 32 home computer.
 Written by Steve Bak at Microdeal, the game features the hero Cuthbert, who also appears in Cuthbert Goes Walkabout and Cuthbert in the Mines.
 In the game, the player guides Cuthbert through levels of girders, avoiding 'moronians' fatal to the touch.

-The gameplay is basically that of Space Panic: Cuthbert kills moronians by digging holes and causing them to fall down.
+The gameplay closely resembles that of Space Panic: Cuthbert defeats moronians by digging holes, causing them to fall through the platforms.
 On later levels, different-colored moronians are harder to kill and must be knocked through two platforms.
 Cuthbert also faces a time limit on each level, represented by the amount of oxygen remaining.
-Cuthbert's ability to dig holes can also be used to quickly drop to a lower platform without the use of a ladder.
+In addition to trapping enemies, digging holes allows Cuthbert to quickly drop down to lower platforms without using ladders.